 The right earring no longer adores her pretty face.
 Her cheek is red, the ear turns red; a drop of blood glistens in the middle of the earlobe.

 The traffic lights turn green.
-She gently lifts her foot off the gas pedal, letting the car slide forward; letting the car drive towards her mother’s house.
+She gently lifts her foot off the break pedal, letting the car slide forward; letting the car drive towards her mother’s house.

 The golden hue on the far horizon has faded, giving way to an ugly looking night ahead.